Wallem-1089/Zimran/PROJECT_CONTEXT.md

 and notification summaries.
 This is not a BI platform: there are no scheduled reports, report designer, warehouse tables, chart-library dependencies, or advanced analytics.

+## Current implementation checkpoint after Phase 4.5

+The current operational application includes:

+- Authentication, session handling, administrator password reset, user/role/ permission/department administration, settings, and audit/security views.
+- Patient registration/search, MPI duplicate-candidate review, expanded demographics, patient chart, identifiers, demographic history, clinical safety, problems, structured medical history, documents, and clinical notes.
+- Encounter creation, workspace, transfer/receive, doctor assignment, department notifications, timeline, cancellation, and completion/discharge capture.
+- Consultation, Vital Signs, Nursing, Laboratory, Radiology, Physiotherapy, Theatre, Pharmacy, Billing, Accounts/Price Catalogue, Store/Inventory, and Basic Reports/Dashboard summaries.

+Consultation supports both typed narrative entry and an optional Doctor/Admin handwriting pad.
+The handwriting feature stores compact stroke data in the existing narrative fields and renders it back on review/view; it does not perform OCR or convert handwriting into typed text.

+Known practical cleanup items that are not blockers:

+- `authentication/forgot_password.php` is not implemented; account recovery is currently handled by administrator password reset.
+- legacy zero-byte department dashboard files under `dashboard/`, legacy `includes/` files, and old `workspace/` helper files should be redirected, removed, or retired in a cleanup pass.
+- `workspace/index.php` is legacy placeholder content; the active workspace is `modules/visits/workspace.php`.
+- `modules/radiology/save.php` has a validation-failure redirect that should return to `request.php`, not a missing `create.php`.
+- `modules/visits/edit.php` and `modules/visits/update.php` contain invalid
+  request fallbacks to a missing `modules/visits/index.php`; they should redirect to patient search or another real route.